kostadinmarkov99/CSharp_Web_Server/README.md

 20. Add functionality to find specific views by path and by convention
 21. Make sure the project copies the view files into the output directory
 22. Add functionality in the base controller class to get the view and controller names by convention
+23. Add functionality to parse the request from when the specific content type is present